artem-kuskov/ConsoleMatrixProcessing/ConsoleMatrixProcessingTests/Manual.Tests/readme.md

 ﻿# Instruction to run manual test

+> ## !
+New  integration test added to Integration.Tests/ProgramTests.cs that run this manual test in automat mode !

 1. Copy folder "test_data" to temporary folder <temp>.
 2. Build and publish project ConsoleMatrixProcessing as executable file in temporary folder <temp>
 3. Open command line interpreter and run command: